by Arlene Berg

 “Hear ye, our brethren!
 Today, 70 years have elapsed since the beginning of our redemption, marked by the establishment of the State.”

-On Monday, May 5, 2014 (begins at sundown) and ending on sundown, April 19, this poignant statement will be proclaimed in some synagogues worldwide, followed by the sounding of the shofar, or ram’s horn.
-Yom Ha-Atzma’ut, or Israel Independence Day, will be celebrated on the fifth of the Jewish month Iyyar (April 26 this year).
+On Wednesday, April 18, 2018 (begins at sundown) and ending on sundown, April 19, this poignant statement will be proclaimed in some synagogues worldwide, followed by the sounding of the shofar, or ram’s horn.
+Yom Ha-Atzma’ut, or Israel Independence Day, will be celebrated on the fifth of the Jewish month Iyyar.
 The Jewish holidays are based on the lunar calendar, rather than the solar, and thus have no fixed dates from year to year.
 This important holiday marks the anniversary of Israel’s Declaration of Independence on May 14, 1948.

 In Israel, the festivities begin the night before with a solemn ceremony on Mount Herzl, Jerusalem, the grave-site of Theodore Herzl, the founder of political Zionism, through whose vision and efforts the Jewish Homeland became a political reality.
 The Speaker of the Knesset (Israel’s Parliament) ushers in the celebrations by lighting a torch, after which 12 other torches are lit, symbolizing the 12 tribes of Israel.
 The ceremony ends with a gun salute, corresponding in number of rounds with the years of independence.
 The next day military parades are held, as well as other activities honoring those, deceased and living, whose sacrifices have made Israel’s independence possible.
 Prayers are also said for these deceased heroes.